 People are Embracing Health

 Long gone are the days of don’t ask, don’t tell when it comes to what people are eating, what’s in their food, or where it comes from.
-There’s a trend nationwide of increased awareness of eating and drinking healthy and demand for accountability from the makers and suppliers of food.
-Food Technology magazine surveyed Americans and nine out of 10 adults said information about fruit and vegetable content was important when determining food’s “health” – the same survey also listed preservative-free, no artificial sweeteners, no antibiotics, and natural “clean and real” as appealing label characteristics.
+There’s a nationwide trend of increased awareness of eating and drinking healthy and demand for accountability from the makers and suppliers of food.
+Food Technology magazine surveyed Americans and 9 out of 10 adults said information about fruit and vegetable content was important when determining food’s “health” – the same survey also listed preservative-free, no artificial sweeteners, no antibiotics, and natural “clean and real” as appealing label characteristics.